Like this?

 • the clarity of your stance

-This is where most AI-generated content collapses: it sounds polished but empty.
-If your content leans that way, How to fix your AI-generated content will help you spot the patterns.
+This is where most AI-generated content collapses.
+It sounds polished but empty.
+If your content leans that way, how to fix your AI-generated content will help you spot the patterns.

 Consistency matters more than frequency